Resources for Health Professionals

 We have developed a series of e-learning courses to equip you with the tools and techniques needed to communicate sometimes complex numerical information clearly and effectively, so you can better support your patients to make informed treatment decisions.

-The courses were developed in partnership with the Academy of Medical Royal Colleges and the Australian Commission on Safety and Quality in Health Care, and have been accredited by the Royal College of GPs, the Royal College of Surgeons in England, and the Royal College of Surgeons in Edinburgh.
+The courses were developed in partnership with the Academy of Medical Royal Colleges and the Australian Commission on Safety and Quality in Health Care.

 We currently have courses tailored for: